 What is Durango LAN Parties?

 Durango LAN Parties is the name of a group of people in Durango, CO that love to get together from time to time and hold LAN parties.
-All official goatpr0n/Durango LAN Parties events last all night long, usually on a Saturday or Sunday, have massive quantities of sugar and fat laden snacks, serve nothing but soft drinks containing high amounts of caffeine, and are a blast.
+All official Durango LAN Parties events last all night long, usually on a Friday or Saturday, have massive quantities of snacks, serve nothing but soft drinks containing high amounts of caffeine, and are a blast.

 What is a LAN party?